zrllrz/HiMaCon/README.md

 bash train.sh
 ```
 Parameters for `train.sh`:
-- `--train-config`: Path where the configuration file is.
+- `--train_config`: Path where the configuration file is.